 "To say that I was a little bit miffed when lean was being imposed on me is putting it mildly.
 In truth, I was pretty pissed off.
 And actually, fairly scared about the impact this was going to have on my team.
 There was some anxiety about what this might mean.
 All in all, we were pretty fearful.
 I was conflicted because I was frustrated but also nervous about how my team would feel about it." - James

 Validation.
 Disproving the Rule

-While the consultants were very disciplined in their approach to applying lean principles they were also very academic and didn’t understand the commerciality of certain aspects of photography in the studio.
+While the consultants were very disciplined in their approach to applying lean principles they were also very academic and didn’t understand the commerciality of certain aspects of photography in the studio, like batch production.

-Their view was that batching was bad, and in all cases.
-And while James believed (and now strongly advocates) that batching can be a real evil leading to inefficient production, sometimes it is necessary for economies of scale.
+Their view was that batch production was bad in all cases.
+And while James believed (and now strongly advocates) that batch production can be a real evil leading to an inefficient production process, sometimes it is necessary for economies of scale.

 For example, on-model photography is a very expensive undertaking and unless you’re going to shoot 40-50 items in a day you’re not getting a good return on the investment.
 It necessitates batching those items and their production—it’s the only way to do it and the consultants hadn’t understood that.